-Attention-deficit/hyperactivity disorder (ADHD) is one of the most common mental disorders affecting children with an estimated prevalence of 6.7% to 12% in the United States.
+Attention-deficit/hyperactivity disorder (ADHD) is one of the most common neurological disorders affecting children with an estimated prevalence of 6.7% to 12% in the United States.
 The current research indicates that about half of those diagnosed with the disorder will carry their symptoms into adulthood.

 Fortunately, the literature also contains plenty of clues as to how we can potentially alleviate many of the symptoms of ADHD naturally.
 In this article, we will focus on natural treatments for ADHD, specifically dietary interventions like the ketogenic diet.

 Do you find it hard to pay attention?
 Do you feel the need to move continuously when you should be calm and relaxed?
 Do you find yourself constantly interrupting others?

 These are the most commonly known characteristics of ADHD, but the disorder, as a whole, is much more complicated than simply struggling to stay focused and calm.

 In general, ADHD is characterized by a lack of behavioral regulation and by neurological deficits in four areas, including working memory, self-regulation of emotions, internalization of speech, and behavioral analysis and synthesis.

 Because of how nuanced the characteristics of ADHD are, the disorder is typically broken down further into three main types: inattentive type, hyperactive/impulsive type, or combined type.